-With funding provided by the Government of Canada through the Canada-British Columbia Workforce Development Agreement, BC Care Providers Association (BCCPA) will be training health care assistants in Nanaimo, Kelowna and Vernon.
+With funding provided by the Government of Canada through the Canada-British Columbia Workforce Development Agreement, BC Care Providers Association (BCCPA) will be training health care assistants in North Okanagan region (on-site training locations in Vernon, Kelowna and/or Salmon Arm, depending on applicant geography).
 Students enrolled in the program will receive skills training by way of the provincially approved curriculum for health care assistants, delivered in partnership with Discovery Community College.

 In partnership with the Community Workforce Response Grant (CWRG), BCCPA will cover the entire cost of tuition for participants, as well as provide additional training supports.

 Program participants will receive skills training by way of the provincially approved curriculum for HCAs.
 The program will be delivered over the course of 38 weeks, including 21 weeks for classroom theory and lab skills hours and 12 weeks for practice education.
 Training will be delivered three days a week for the classroom theory portion of the program, with varying clinical practice schedules.
 In total, the entire program consists of 780 hours of training.

 BCCPA has gained strong support for this initiative from several employers in each region.
 All participating employers have part-time or full-time positions available in their organizations.
 Following the completion of the skills training program, BCCPA will host a hiring fair and job connections for participating employers and program graduates.